The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 ## Macros

 Macros are weird.
-They are fired off One Line per One In-Game Frame.
+They are fired off one line per one in-game frame.
 15 lines of Macro, 15 FPS in-game?
 That macro is gone in a single second.
 Macros also don’t queue like normal skills do.

 Filling up all the slots with repeating lines sort of simulates queuing.
 The real reasoning is that macros read one line per each in-game frame.
 If the macro tries to execute an action while in animation lock (from another action, for example), it has no effect.

 		Frame 1: /merror off
 		Frame 2: /ac "Nascent Flash" <2>